aws/aws-fpga/README.md

 By following the example CLs, a developer will learn how to interface to the AWS Shell of the FPGA, compile the source code to create an AFI, and load/run an AFI from the F1 instance for use.

-<a name="sdaccel"></a>
-# OpenCL Development Environment with Amazon EC2 F1 FPGA Instances to accelerate your C/C++ applications

-The OpenCL development enviroment allows customers to use OpenCL with Amazon EC2 F1 FPGA Instances to accelerate their C/C++ applications.
-Software developers with little to no FPGA experience, will find a familiar development experience and now can use the cloud-scale availability of FPGAs to supercharge their applications.

-Kernels are expressed in OpenCL or C/C++ and accelerated by implementing them in custom FPGA hardware.
-In addition, the development environment from Xilinx called SDAccel allows the acceleration to be performed using pre-existing RTL designs.

-This developer kit has 50+ examples to help you get started on FPGA acceleration.
-To get started, review the [SDAccel README](SDAccel/README.md)

 <a name="buildingafiprereq"></a>
 ### Prerequisites